 In March 2016 the FASB issued ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting" (ASU 2016-09), which changes certain aspects of accounting for share-based payments to employees.
 The new guidance requires all income tax effects of awards to be recognized in the income statement when the awards vest or are settled.
-It also allows an employer to repurchase more of an employee's shares for tax withholding purposes without triggering liability accounting and to make a policy election to account for forfeitures as they occur.
+It also allows an employer to repurchase more of an employee's shares for tax withholding purposes without triggering liability accounting and to make a policy election to account for forfeitures as they occur rather than apply an estimate for expense recognition.
 ASU 2016-09 is effective for fiscal years beginning after December 15, 2016, and interim periods within those years.
-Early adoption is permitted, but all of the guidance within the ASU must be adopted in the same period.
+Early adoption is permitted, however, all of the guidance within the ASU must be adopted in the same period.
 The Company is evaluating the impact of ASU 2016-09 on its consolidated financial position, results of operations and related disclosures.